 Please speak to your child's class teacher or click the link below for help and ideas to try with your child at home:

 Of course, your child also does lots of reading at school too!
-Each child has a given day to change their reading books, so please check with your class teacher, but please make sure they bring their reading book in to school every day.
+Each child will have their book changed once a week; but please make sure your child has their book with them daily.

 Phonics and Reading